rfatolahzade/git-cheat-sheet/git.md

 #If you have had a commited file and now you wanna add it to ignore file:
 git rm --cached -r .
+git add .
-git commit -a -m "M"
+git commit -m "M"